 At the end of 2017, St Stephen’s Church decided to raise funds to repair, preserve, conserve and protect its William Morris-designed windows for future generations to enjoy.
-A total of £85,000 is required for this ambitious initiative, of which 95% has been raised.
+A total of £85,000 was required for this ambitious initiative.

-The repairs are being carried out by Holy Wells Glass, a firm that has conducted similar prestigious restoration projects at Winchester, Exeter, Wells and Worcester Cathedrals.
+The repairs were carried out by Holy Wells Glass, a firm that has conducted similar prestigious restoration projects at Winchester, Exeter, Wells and Worcester Cathedrals.

-In February 2019, the ‘Tree of Jesse’ window was removed by Holy Wells Glass and taken to the firm’s headquarters in Wells.
-It is anticipated that the window will return to Guernsey in August of this year; at which time the other necessary repairs will be made to the William Morris windows above the High Altar.
+In February 2019, the unique ‘Tree of Jesse’ window was removed by Holy Wells Glass and taken to the firm’s headquarters in Wells.
+The window returned to Guernsey in August of the same year; at which time the other necessary repairs were made to the other William Morris windows in the church.